-"I think I'm missing one..."
-The president said, looking around for Goopy.
+"I think I'm missing one," the president said, looking around for Goopy.
 He found him in the wires of the machine.
 "DON'T TOUCH THAT!"

-The toons woke up some time later in a small chamber.
+The toons woke up sometime later in a small chamber.
 There was only one door, and it was without a window or a doorknob.
 The light hanging from the ceiling was faint and flickering.
 The toons couldn't see anything very well.
 They wore chains on their arms and legs.
 Every inch of them hurt from the laser burns.

-"You mean all the cogs are gone?"
+"You mean, all the cogs are gone?"
 Evina asked.

 "Then what I want to know is where he came from in the first place!"
 Evina screamed.
-"He wasn't created by a machine and I don't think he just fell from the sky!
+"He wasn't created by a machine, and I don't think he just fell from the sky!
 He was made by an intelligent being!
 A toon created him!
 I know it!
 Some toon started all of this!"

-"Oh no..."
+"Oh no!"
 Catman sobbed as gases seeped out of vents in the chamber's walls.
 It was the same chemical that poisoned them in their apartment.

-"This isn't what I wanted."
-Evina said coldly.
+"This isn't what I wanted," Evina said coldly.

 The cog shrugged.
 "Then what was it that you wanted when you came here?"

 "Just get out of here!"
 Evina screamed.
 "You're an illusion!
-We destroyed you and you don't exist!"
+We destroyed you, and you don't exist!"

 Harry appeared next to the chairman.
 He looked around sadly at all the toons in the room.
-He seemed to be struggling to say something but the words wouldn't come.
+He seemed to be struggling to say something, but the words wouldn't come.

 Evina cried deeply and looked into the eyes of Harry.
 "It's my fault!
 MY FAULT!" he cried.
 "Please forgive me!
-Don't go."
+Don't go!"

 Harry raised his arm and waved.
-"Goodbye."
-He said miserably.
+"Goodbye," he said miserably.

-Evina dropped his head and cried and the tears didn't stop.
+Evina dropped his head and cried, and the tears didn't stop.
 He was wallowing helplessly in his pain and his guilt.
 He was left empty with the fact that everything bad had happened because of him.
 Harry had warned him so many times.
 If they had not come, the cogs probably wouldn't have even resorted to starting the dip rocket.
 But now there was nothing left for them.
 The end was here.
 There would be no hope for them today.

 A tub of glowing dip was placed under each platform.
 And it didn't take an expert to figure out what was going to happen next.
 Their feelings of horror were too much to describe.
 Their hearts were beating quickly and loudly in their chests during their last moments.
-This was just like those dreams that he kept having, but this felt much worse, and this was real.
+It was just like those dreams that he kept having, but this felt much worse, and this was real.
 There was no waking up from this nightmare.

-"Toons," The president addressed them hatefully, "you have been found guilty of many crimes, the most serious of which are listed here: trespassing, impersonation, vandalism, theft, destruction of the entire Cog population, and attempting to stop the nation's plans for world domination.
+"Toons," the president addressed them hatefully, "you have been found guilty of many crimes, the most serious of which are listed here: trespassing, impersonation, vandalism, theft, destruction of the entire cog population, and attempting to stop the nation's plans for world domination.
 Therefore, you are sentenced to be destroyed this day by cartoon dip.
 Do you have any last words?"

 The memories ended.
-He turned his head up with his eyes closed, not wanting to look at the president, and directed his words to Harry, "I'm sorry."
-He whispered.
+He turned his head up with his eyes closed, not wanting to look at the president, and directed his words to Harry.
+"I'm sorry," he whispered.

-The platforms dropped and the toons screamed.
+The platforms dropped, and the toons screamed.
 They plunged deep into the tubs of dip.

 Previous | Next